STAND. COM. REP. NO. 763

 RE: H.B.
 No. 197

 Speaker, House of Representatives

 Thirty-Second State Legislature

 State of Hawaii

-Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
-No. 170 entitled:
+Your Committee on Consumer Protection & Commerce, to which was referred H.B.
+No. 197, H.D.
+1, entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 170, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 170, H.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 197, H.D.
+1, and recommends that it be referred to your Committee on Finance.